 Dating Italians is a great window on a wonderful culture and can really help you get a handle on life in Italy if you're living here, and of course there's the chance it could lead to love.

-But there are some pretty stubborn 'what to expect when dating an Italian' myths that have been perpetuated across the blogosphere, which don't always ring true.
+But there are some pretty stubborn myths about dating in Italy that have been perpetuated across the blogosphere, which don't always ring true.
 Here are five of the most common ones, busted.

 Italians are good cooks

 Photo: Wei Duan Woo

 This tired old cliché is simply boring.
 Yes, Italian food is fantastic but it's more to do with the huge spectrum of fresh, artisanal produce that is still widely available rather than the inherent skill of Italians as chefs.

 As in most countries, Italy's best cooks tend to be older women who learned how to make delicious meals on a tight budget while raising a family.
 Not the kind of people who generally play the dating game.

 Not that it matters of course.
 Practically all Italians can rustle up a couple of simple and delicious dishes like spaghetti olio, aglio e peperoncino, or alla carbonara, which when washed down with a nice bottle of Nebbiolo makes for an almost perfect date!

 The men are cheating mamma's boys whose first passion is football